keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 - What linux command to use to check such information?
 - Which layer protocol it is?

 ## What is a Router

+A device that forwards data in between networks.
+It is a **network layer** (**layer 3**) device.
+While hubs and switches connects devices within a single network, a.k.a LAN (Local Area Network), a router connects many LANs together; it allows communication between different LANs.

+A router can inspects IP data to determine where to forward the data to.
+A router keeps a routing table that keeps track of a bunch of IPs and their corresponding destinations.
+Routers themselves share data with each other via a protocol called **BGP** (**Border Gateway Protocol**).
+This protocol lets them learn about the most optimal paths to forward traffic.

 ## What is a NAT
 ### NAT Masquerading
 ## What is a Bridge